robweber/octoprint-java-lib/README.md

 ## How to Use It

-To use it simply create an OcotPrintInstance within your Java code and then use it to initate one of the Command classes.
+To use it simply create an OctoPrintInstance within your Java code and then use it to initate one of the Command classes.

 ```java